 Profile names that are identical, except for the Segment 4 number, are not versions of a single profile.
 Rather, they are distinct profiles that address similar high-level domains.

-Example: “sdohcc_Goal_FoodInsecurity_1” and “sdohcc_Goal_FoodInsecurity_2” are not versions of the same food insecurity goal profile.
+Example: “SDOHCC_Goal_FoodInsecurity_1” and “SDOHCC_Goal_FoodInsecurity_2” are not versions of the same food insecurity goal profile.
 Rather, they are different goal profiles that each address food insecurity.

 Profiles with the same number for Segment 4 do not necessarily correlate to one another.

-Example, “sdohcc_Goal_FoodInsecurity_1” does not necessarily correlate with “sdohcc_Observation_FoodInsecurity_1”.
+Example, “SDOHCC_Goal_FoodInsecurity_1” does not necessarily correlate with “SDOHCC_Observation_FoodInsecurity_1”.

 Examples of Gravity FHIR® Profile Names

-sdohcc_Condition_FoodInsecurity_1

-sdohcc_Goal_FoodInsecurity_1

-sdohcc_Goal_Transportation_1

-sdohcc_Observation_FoodInsecurity_1

-sdohcc_Observation_FoodInsecurity_2

-sdohcc_QuestionnaireResponse_Housing_1
+SDOHCC_Condition_FoodInsecurity_1

-Naming Conventions for Gravity FHIR® Profile Examples
+SDOHCC_Goal_FoodInsecurity_1 SDOHCC_Goal_Transportation_1 SDOHCC_Observation_FoodInsecurity_1 SDOHCC_Observation_FoodInsecurity_2 SDOHCC_QuestionnaireResponse_Housing_1Naming Conventions for Gravity FHIR® Profile Examples

 The names for profile examples mirror the names of the profiles that they are examples of.
 Additionally, profile example names have a Segment 5 which appends "Example" to the profile name.
 A shortened description of each profile segment is repeated here for the reader’s convenience.